Diptonil/raging-coffee/src/main/java/com/ragingcoffee/datastructures/arrays/README.md

 ## Ceil & Floor

-- ABSTRACT: Searches for an element in a sorted arry which is less that the target element for floor and greater than the target element for ceil.
+- ABSTRACT: Searches for an element in a sorted array which is less that the target element for floor and greater than the target element for ceil.
 - PROBLEMS: Find floor and ceil and make it wrap for any values towards the end of the array (basically use a `pointer % size`)
 - ADVANTAGES: Instead of O(n), we have O(log(n)).

+## Boyer Moore Algorithm

+- ABSTRACT: Technique to find the maximum occurring element in a given array by setting a 'vote' count that counts up for each continuous occurence of an element and counts down for every non-occurence, and switches element (compared to candidate in an election) if the non-recurrence count equals the recurrence count (vote goes down to a 0).
+- PROBLEMS: Given above.
+- ADVANTAGES: More coherent and handier than fancy space-hogging structures like HashMaps.